zk/clojuredocs/README.md

 You'll notice that var information is already populated.
 In an effort for not make the same mistakes again, all core-related var info is loaded from the runtime version of Clojure on start up.

-OTOH, examples, see-alsos, and comments (and any other user-generated content) are stored in the database.
+OTOH, examples, see-alsos, and notes (and any other user-generated content) are stored in the database.

 ### Prod Local